-As a result of colonialism and ongoing systemic colonial harms, Indigenous Peoples are over-represented in drug poisoning deaths and drug-related harms.
-Understanding the impact of colonialism and ongoing Indigenous-specific racism on access and engagement in health care is essential for providing better care for Indigenous people who use drugs.
-Learn more by reading the In Plain Sight report, which describes findings of Indigenous-specific racism in the BC health care system, or reports from the Truth and Reconciliation Commission of Canada.
+As a result of colonization and ongoing systemic colonial harms, Indigenous peoples are over-represented in overdose deaths and drug-related harms.
+Understanding the impact of colonization and ongoing anti-Indigenous racism on access and engagement in health care is essential for providing better care for Indigenous people who use drugs.
+Learn more by reading the In Plain Sight report, which describes findings of anti-Indigenous racism in the BC health care system, or reports from the Truth and Reconciliation Commission of Canada.